Hydrogen chalcogenide: Dihydrogen chalcogenides

 The most important series, including water, has the chemical formula H2X, with X representing any chalcogen.
 They are therefore triatomic.
 They take on a bent structure and as such are polar molecules.
 Water is an essential compound to life on Earth today, covering 70.9% of the planet's surface.
 The other hydrogen chalcogenides are usually extremely toxic, and have strong unpleasant scents usually resembling rotting eggs or vegetables.
 Hydrogen sulfide is a common product of decomposition in oxygen-poor environments and as such is one chemical responsible for the smell of flatulence.
 It is also a volcanic gas.
-Despite its toxicity, the human body intentionally produces it in small enough doses for use as a signaling molecule.
+Despite its toxicity, the human body intentionally produces it in small quantities for use as a signaling molecule.

 Water can dissolve the other hydrogen chalcogenides (at least those up to hydrogen telluride), forming acidic solutions known as hydrochalcogenic acids.
 Although these are weaker acids than the hydrohalic acids, they follow a similar trend of acid strength increasing with heavier chalcogens, and also form in a similar way (turning the water into a hydronium ion H3O+ and the solute into a XH− ion).
 It is unknown if polonium hydride forms an acidic solution in water like its lighter homologues, or if it behaves more like a metal hydride (see also hydrogen astatide).

 Some properties of the hydrogen chalcogenides follow:

 Many of the anomalous properties of water compared to the rest of the hydrogen chalcogenides may be attributed to significant hydrogen bonding between hydrogen and oxygen atoms.
 Some of these properties are the high melting and boiling points (it is a liquid at room temperature), as well as the high dielectric constant and observable ionic dissociation.
 Hydrogen bonding in water also results in large values of heat and entropy of vaporisation, surface tension, and viscosity.